How can you make your 24/7 Jira Service Desk truly multilingual?

 In 2020, the quality of automated translations is impressive – but it’s still not 100% reliable.
 The big challenge is to properly recognize context and ambiguity.

 That’s why a hybrid approach to translations is the best way to empower your multilingual support center.
-Language Translations for Jira Service Desk, available for both Cloud and Server deployments, will send you a long way in the automation of your multilingual communication.
+Language Translations for Jira Service Management, available for both Cloud and Server deployments, will send you a long way in the automation of your multilingual communication.

 While other translation apps in the Atlassian Marketplace translate JSD’s interface, resolution’s product is the only one that translates messages between customers and agents.